horizontalsystems/Bitcoin-Explained-Guide/README.md

 5. transfer purchased Bitcoin to your wallet for safekeeping

-> Note: While basic documents (i.e. driver's license) would work for accounts with a monthly turnover below $5,000 - $10,000, once you go beyond that expect to go through a more robust checks.
+> Note: While basic documents (i.e. driver's license) would work for accounts with a monthly turnover below $5,000 - $10,000, once you go beyond that expect to go through a more robust inspection known as [KYC/AML checks](https://www.quora.com/What-is-a-difference-between-KYC-and-AML).
 In addition to identity checks you will be asked to provide documents proving the origin of your funds.
 Should you fail to do that your funds/account may get frozen.

 Listed below are some of the better known cryptocurrency exchanges.